Sarah-C/Arduino_Universal_Terminal/README.md

 Using a callback for the display of characters, any display can be used with this library, not just TFT_eSPI.

 The callback funtion you write is passed the (x, y, text) to be sent to the display, your own code calls your relevant display libraries own function.
-They all have an (x, y, character) library, so it should be easy.
+All the ones I've seen have a drawString(x, y, character) type function, so it should be easy.

 That's it!

 Work remaining:
 -Add the callback!
+-Write some callback functions for several graphics libraries.
 -Update this readme with the examples for a few graphics libraries like g8u2, OneBitDisplay, etc...
 -Add a flashing cursor?